 Your doctor may recommend a sleep study (polysomnogram) for your child.
 This test is performed in our pediatric sleep laboratory.
 A polysomnogram is a test of sleep cycles and stages through the use of continuous recordings of brain waves (EEG), electrical activity of muscles, eye movement (electrooculogram), breathing rate, blood pressure, blood oxygen saturation, and heart rhythm and direct observation of the person during sleep.

 Treatment depends on the severity of your child's symptoms and other factors, such as age.
 Tonsillectomy and adenoidectomy, a procedure in which the tonsils and adenoids are surgically removed, is the most effective treatment for sleep apnea in children.
 This procedure will be recommended if your child has significant symptoms and his or her tonsils and adenoids are enlarged -- the leading cause of sleep apnea.
-Tonsillectomy and adenoidectomy achieves a 90 percent success rate for childhood sleep apnea.
-Of the nearly 400,000 tonsillectomies performed in the U.S. each year, 75 percent are performed to treat sleep disordered breathing.
+Tonsillectomy and adenoidectomy achieves an 80-90 percent success rate for childhood sleep apnea.
+Of the nearly 400,000 tonsillectomies performed in the U.S. each year, 75 percent are performed to treat sleep disordered breathing (a category that includes sleep apnea).
 Our pediatric ear, nose and throat specialists perform hundreds of successful tonsillectomies each year.
-Here at UCSF, we have new technology available to remove tonsils with less post-operative pain and a faster recovery to normal diet and activities for your child.
+Here at Children's Hospital Los Angeles and Keck Medicine of USC, we have new technologies available to remove tonsils with less post-operative pain and a faster recovery to normal diet and activities for your child.